 Students who have completed 106 hours and the General Education Core Part 1 are required to take the California Critical Thinking Skill Test (CCTST).
 All exams are administered at the Center for Academic Achievement.
 Please visit the Testing Services site or call (423) 439 6708 for more information.
-Students are not required to register to take the test.
+The CCTST is a 45-minute computer-based exam that does not require an appointment.
+You may walk in and take the exam any time during Testing Services hours of operation.